 Although the European Court of Human Rights does not have a monitoring procedure as such, the execution of judgements and decisions is supervised by the Committee of Experts.
-During the supervision process, applicants, NGOs and National Institutions for the promotion and protection of Human Rights can submit communications in writing.
+During the supervision process, applicants, NGOs and National Human Rights Institutions can submit communications in writing.

 a) international organisations of employers and trade unions referred to in paragraph 2 of Article 27 of the Charter;

 b) other international non-governmental organisations which have consultative status with the Council of Europe and have been put on a list established for this purpose by the Governmental Committee;

 c) representative national organisations of employers and trade unions within the jurisdiction of the Contracting Party against which they have lodged a complaint.